-Some recent analyses have led to revisions of previously reported trends.
-For instance, Della-Marta et al. (2007a) found that mean summer maximum temperature change over Europe was +1.6±0.4°C during 1880 to 2005, a somewhat stronger increase than reported in earlier studies.
-Kuglitsch et al. (2009; 2010) homogenised and analysed over 250 daily maximum and minimum temperature series in the Mediterranean region since 1960, and found that after homogenisation the positive trends in the frequency of hot days and heat waves in the Eastern Mediterranean region were higher than reported in earlier studies.
+studies.
+Kuglitsch et al. (2009, 2010) homogenized and analyzed over 250 daily maximum and minimum temperature series in the Mediterranean region since 1960, and found that after homogenization the positive trends in the frequency of hot days and heat waves in the Eastern Mediterranean region were higher than reported in earlier studies.
 This was due to the correction of many warm-biased temperature data in the region during the 1960s and 1970s.

-In summary, regional and global analyses of temperature extremes on land generally show recent changes consistent with a warming climate on the global scale, in agreement with the previous assessment in AR4.
-Only a few regions show changes in temperature extremes consistent with cooling, most notably for some extremes in central North America, the eastern USA, and also parts of South America.
-Based on the available evidence we conclude that it is very likely that there has been an overall decrease in the number of cold days and nights and very likely that there has been an overall increase in the number of warm days and nights in most regions, i.e., for land areas with data (corresponding to ca. 70-80% of all land areas, see Table 3.2).
-It is likely that this statement applies at the continental scale in North America, Europe, and Australia (Table 3.2).
-However, some subregions on these continents have had warming trends in temperature extremes that were small or not statistically significant (e.g., southeastern Europe), and a few subregions have had cooling trends in some temperature extremes (e.g., central North America and eastern USA).
-Asia also shows trends consistent with warming in most of the continent, but which are assessed here to be of medium confidence because of lack of literature for several regions beside the global study from Alexander et al. (2006).
-Most of Africa is insufficiently well sampled to allow an overall likelihood statement to be made at the continental scale, although most of the regions on this continent for which data are available have exhibited warming in temperature extremes (Table 3.2).
-In South America, both lack of data, and some inconsistencies in the reported trends imply low confidence in the overall trends at the continental scale (Table 3.2).
-In many (but not all) regions with sufficient data there is medium confidence that the number of warm spells, including heat waves, has increased since the middle of the 20th century (Table 3.2).
+In summary, regional and global analyses of temperature extremes on land generally show recent changes consistent with a warming climate at the global scale, in agreement with the previous assessment in AR4.
+Only a few regions show changes in temperature extremes consistent with cooling, most notably for some extremes in central North America, the eastern United States, and also parts of South America.
+Based on the available evidence we conclude that it is very likely that there has been an overall decrease in the number of cold days and nights and very likely that there has been an overall increase in the number of warm days and nights in most regions, that is, for land areas with data (corresponding to about 70 to 80% of all land areas; see Table 3-2).
+It is likely that this statement applies at the continental scale in North America, Europe, and Australia (Table 3-2).
+However, some subregions on these continents have had warming trends in temperature extremes that were small or not statistically significant (e.g., southeastern Europe), and a few subregions have had cooling trends in some temperature extremes (e.g., central North America and eastern United States).
+Asia also shows trends consistent with warming in most of the continent, but which are assessed here to be of medium confidence because of lack of literature for several regions apart from the global study from Alexander et al. (2006).
+Most of Africa is insufficiently well sampled to allow an overall likelihood statement to be made at the continental scale, although most of the regions on this continent for which data are available have exhibited warming in temperature extremes (Table 3-2).
+In South America, both lack of data and some inconsistencies in the reported trends imply low confidence in the overall trends at the continental scale (Table 3-2).
+In many (but not all) regions with sufficient data there is medium confidence that the number of warm spells or heat waves has increased since the middle of the 20th century (Table 3-2).

-Causes of Observed Changes.
+Causes of Observed Changes

 The AR4 (Hegerl et al., 2007) concluded that surface temperature extremes have likely been affected by anthropogenic forcing.
-This assessment was based on multiple lines of evidence of temperature extremes at the global scale including the reported increase in the number of warm extremes and decrease in the number of cold extremes on that scale (Alexander et al., 2006).
+This assessment was based on multiple lines of evidence of temperature extremes at the global scale including the reported increase in the number of warm extremes and decrease in the number of cold extremes at that scale (Alexander et al., 2006).
 Hegerl et al. (2007) also state that anthropogenic forcing may have substantially increased the risk of extreme temperatures (Christidis et al., 2005) and of the 2003 European heat wave (Stott et al., 2004).